The Astral Library

 The Divine Comedy as Initiatory Journey

-The Divine Comedy is not merely a poem.
-It is the most complete literary enactment of the initiatory journey in the Western tradition — the Arc of the Prince told through three realms, one hundred cantos, and the full spectrum of human experience from the depths of hell to the vision of God.
+The Divine Comedy is perhaps the most complete literary enactment of the initiatory journey in the Western tradition.
+It is told through three realms, one hundred cantos, and the full spectrum of human experience from the depths of hell to the vision of God.

 Dante wrote as a poet, a theologian, and an initiate.
 The Comedy draws on Aristotelian philosophy, Thomistic theology, Neoplatonic cosmology, troubadour love poetry, and — beneath the surface — Hermetic, alchemical, and esoteric Christian symbolism.
 It is the supreme synthesis of Book V's entire tradition: Greek philosophy, Gnostic insight, Neoplatonic architecture, and Christian mysticism fused into a single narrative.